IgniteUI/igniteui-docfx/en/components/sparkline.md

 -   `Last`: Display a marker on the last data point in the sparkline.
 -   `Negative`: Display markers on the negative data points plotted in the sparkline.

 All of the markers mentioned above can be customized using the related marker types' property in aspects of color, visibility, and size.
-For example, the `Low` markers above will have properties `LowMarkerBrush`, `LowMarkerVisibility`, and `LowMarkerSize`.
+For example, the `Low` markers above will have properties [`lowMarkerBrush`](/angular-apis/typescript/latest/classes/igxsparklinecomponent.html#lowmarkerbrush), [`lowMarkerVisibility`](/angular-apis/typescript/latest/classes/igxsparklinecomponent.html#lowmarkervisibility), and [`lowMarkerSize`](/angular-apis/typescript/latest/classes/igxsparklinecomponent.html#lowmarkersize).

 ```html
 <igx-sparkline